Oona Kauppi: Club career

 In floorball, Kauppi was a member of Koovee's squad from 2011 to 2018.
 In the 2014–2015 season, she was fifth in the league's points total with 32+17.
-In the summer of 2018, she moved to play for the Swedish team IKSU with her sister Veera.
-In 2020, IKSU withdrew from the league due to financial difficulties and the siblings also moved to Team Thorengruppen, playing in Umeå.
+In the summer of 2018, she moved to play for the Swedish Super League team IKSU with her sister Veera.

+In 2020, IKSU withdrew from the league due to financial difficulties and the siblings moved to Team Thorengruppen, playing in Umeå.
 Kauppi was named the best female player of the 2019–2020 season.
-She won the Swedish league championship with IKSU and Thorengruppen.
+She won the Swedish league championship with IKSU and Thorengruppen six times in total.

 International career

 In 2014, Kauppi achieved silver at the World Championship with the Finnish under-19 national team.
-She was the team's top scorer at the World Cup with nine goals and two assists.
+She was the team's top scorer at the tournament with nine goals and two assists.
 Kauppi has also served as the captain of that national team.
 She missed the 2015 Women's World Championships due to a knee injury.
 In 2016, she won silver at the U19 World Cup for the second time.

 In 2017, she won silver at the Women's World Championship, as well as winning bronze in 2019, before winning silver again in 2021 and 2023.
 She was the top scorer at the 2019 World Championship with 15 goals and was named the tournament's most valuable player.

+At the first women's floorball tournament at the World Games in 2025, the Finnish team won a major international tournament for the first time since the 2001 World Championship, after Kauppi assisted her sister on the game-winning goal in the final.